LMS007/easy-validation/README.md

 // Applicable to string types only notEmpty

-// Applicable to array or number types only range(lowerLimit: number, upperLimit: number)
+// Applicable to array or number types only.
+Pass undefined for either parameter to remove the relative limit. range(lowerLimit: number|undefined, upperLimit: number|undefined)

 // Applicable to string types only inList([string1: string, string2: string, ...])